DuandSu/cohort4/README.md

 - Robofriends application from Udemy Full Stack Developer course.

 \postgreSQL\:
 - My postgreSQL database competency (CFL).
-This is the beginning databse for an application to track a Canadian Football Leauge pool I have with friends, we call it the Canadian Flubber League.
+This is the beginning database for an application to track a Canadian Football Leauge pool I have with friends, we call it the Canadian Flubber League.

 The following is the original README.md file when this git repository was first create as part of the EvolveU 6-Month Full Stack Developer program.
 Kept text for historical reference: